What is Frozen Zone in Supply Chain? (Frozen Period & Example)

 The frozen period is when a company cannot change its production schedule.
 This term is usually used in manufacturing, where it’s crucial to maintain a consistent flow of products.

-If something goes wrong with the production process and needs to be fixed, the frozen time prevents workers from making changes that disrupt that flow.
+In case of problems with the production process that need to be fixed, the frozen time prevents workers from making changes that disrupt that flow.

 How to identify the frozen zone in your production schedule?